Is this were the Major labels need to go next?

 Our first trend is independent recorded music, which has a 60 year history of growth.
 After World War Two a number of things came together: new vinyl formats and multi-track recording became available, and a large number of trained engineers left the armed services.
 These new resources fed a post-war boom in American recording (Sun, Elektra, etc.) and radio—although BBC radio wouldn’t be challenged until the mid-Sixties.
 In the following decades independent labels became more common and although they were often bought up by bigger labels, numbers increased.
 The Sixties pop boom in the UK (Immediate, Charisma, Virgin, etc.), punk in the late Seventies and home recording in the Eighties were all good times for independent labels and by the Nineties (Creation, and others) the independents were firmly established.
 Now, whether they are one-man DIY operations or multi-national independent groups they are a substantial source of new recorded music.

 It’s hard to imagine now that there was a time when a handful of companies owned all the technology and resources for making records and that before 1950 independents were almost non-existent.
 What’s important about independents is they’re not the same as Major labels.
-They have a strong connection with artists and audiences the Majors don’t, ever since the post-1970 corporate mergers made investors money rather than making music.
+They have a strong connection with artists and audiences the Majors have lost since the post-1970 corporate mergers made investors money rather than making music.